Daurient13/SMS-Spam-Classifier/README.md

 #### Normalization
 change all letters to uppercase or lowercase.
 #### Tokenization
-tokenization will break the entire text into words, or sentences
+tokenization will break the entire text into words, or sentences.
+#### Punctuation Removal
+punctuation eraser
+#### Alphanumeric Cleansing
+just make sure that the variable consists of letters and numbers.
+#### Stopwords Removal
+are words that often / always appear in conversational language, stopwords is not absolute and depends on what the domain is talking about.
+### Why Preprocessing
+Vocabuary will be used as a feature.
+Example(in indonesian language):

+- Ini adalah pensin       - Ini adalah pulpen
+- Saya beli pensin ini    - Saya beli pulpen itu

 # Import Package